rencire/nix-home-config/README.md

 Uses:
 - [niv][https://github.com/nmattia/niv] to manage dependencies for nix projects.
-- [NUR][https://github.com/nix-community/NUR] to pull in user packages not reviewed by nixpkgs members.
+- [NUR][https://github.com/nix-community/NUR] to pull in extra user packages that are not part of the nixpkgs repo.

 # Usage